schillingmr/schilling-rg/_pages/onboarding.md

 author_profile: true
 ---

 Use this page to locate what you should do to acquant yourself with Schilling Research Group (SRG).
+The onboarding tasks here are divided into three categories based on your role in SRG:
+1. **Everyone**: This is inclusive of anyone who supports work as a part of SRG.
+2. **Advisees**: This is inclusive of students who are advised directly by Malle and supporting work with SRG.
+3. **GRAs**: This is inclusive of students who are supporting work with SRG but are not advised by Malle.

 ## **For Everyone**
 **To Do Once**